Production deployment

 - Let's Encrypt (automatic): Set

 MAILCUE_ACME_EMAIL=you@example.comand ensure port 80 is reachable for HTTP-01 validation.
-Certbot runs automatically at startup. - External certificates: Set
+Certbot runs automatically at startup.
+Aftermta-sts.example.comresolves, MailCue expands the certificate to cover both the mail and MTA-STS hostnames on the next container start. - External certificates: Set

-MAILCUE_TLS_CERT_PATHandMAILCUE_TLS_KEY_PATHto mount certs from a reverse proxy (Traefik, Caddy) or manual provisioning. - Upload via API: Use
+MAILCUE_TLS_CERT_PATHandMAILCUE_TLS_KEY_PATHto mount certs from a reverse proxy (Traefik, Caddy) or manual provisioning.
+The certificate must include bothmail.example.comandmta-sts.example.com. - Upload via API: Use

 DNS Requirements